-The entire property is presently zoned for the development of industrial uses “as of right” within the City of Stockton.
+The entire property is zoned for the development of industrial uses “as of right” within the City of Stockton.
 Proposed subdivision will not enlarge or change the industrial development already allowed on the property.
 Therefore, the project consists of simply further subdividing northern and southern portions of project site:

-(ii) the approximately 275-acre northern portion located along Mariposa Road would be subdivided into 15 new lots (total).
+(ii) approximately 275-acre northern portion located along Mariposa Road would be subdivided into 15 new lots (total).

 There are currently no external links.